How much does chimney cleaning cost?

 So here's the straight answer for a typical annual sweep in 2026:

-Open masonry fireplace — $299 to $449
+- Open masonry fireplace — $299 to $449

-Fireplace insert or wood/pellet stove — $349 to $549
+- Fireplace insert or wood/pellet stove — $349 to $549

-Heavy creosote buildup (3+ years without cleaning) — may require chemical treatment starting at $1,500, quoted separately
+- Heavy creosote buildup (3+ years without cleaning) — may require chemical treatment starting at $1,500, quoted separately

-You'll land at the low end if you have a single-story home, clean roof access, and you had your chimney swept last year.
-You'll land toward the high end if your home is two or three stories, your roof is steep or crowded with trees, or it's been a few years since the last cleaning.
+You'll land toward the high end if your home is two or three stories, your roof is steep or crowded with trees, or it's been a few years since the last sweep.

-The calculator below asks you these exact questions and shows you where you fall.
-It's the same pricing our techs use on-site.
+The calculator below asks you these exact questions and shows you where you fall — it's the same pricing our techs use on-site.

 What drives the price